APT37/kumono/README.md

 When using the `--download-archive` option, `kumono` will create log files for each target in `{output-path}/db` to save hashes of previously downloaded files.

 *Using this option will also add the hashes of existing files from previous runs for the same target to the respective log file.*

+## Legal Disclaimer

+This project does not condone or support piracy in any form.
+We respect the intellectual property rights of creators and encourage users to access content through legal and authorized channels.
+The project aims to promote creativity, innovation, and the responsible use of digital resources.
+Any content shared or discussed within the scope of this project is intended for educational and informational purposes only.
+Users are again urged to respect copyright laws and support creators by purchasing or accessing their work legally.

 <!-- link definitions -->